mendezgd/mtg/CORS_IMAGE_FIX.md

 ## Notes

 - Favicon now uses proper favicon files (ICO, PNG, Apple Touch Icon) for maximum compatibility
-- Local images are served via API routes to ensure they work on Vercel
+- Local images are served directly from the public folder for better compatibility
 - The proxy solution completely eliminates CORS issues by serving images from our own domain
 - External images from Scryfall are now proxied through our API, ensuring they load properly
 - Simplified implementation with only essential functionality